 It is also possible to take a shuttle bus and there are two possibilities here:

-Get to the MyBus shuttle pickup close to domestic arrivals at Terminal 1.
+- Get to the MyBus shuttle pickup close to domestic arrivals at Terminal 1.
 Due to never-ending construction this keeps moving but it is usually signposted!
 This bus leaves every 20 minutes from early morning to late evening.
 Check the exact times at the stand or Google “MyBus Cebu schedule”.
-Take this bus to SM City (P40) and from there get a taxi to the South Bus Terminal which will be in the region of P120
+Take this bus to SM City (P40) or onto the South Bus Terminal if it continues there by the time you read this.
+From SM City you can get a taxi to the South Bus Terminal which will be in the region of P120

 Note: if there is a long queue for taxis then waiting for the bus may be your quickest option as well as cheapest!
 Likewise if there is heavy traffic the buses may be faster than a taxi.